-The Membership Committee has resumed its weekly Tuesday availability in the Boardroom from Noon to 2 p.m.
+The Membership Committee is available every Tuesday in the Boardroom from Noon to 2 p.m.
 Please call the Branch in the event of inclement weather to ensure folks will be there.
 This is an opportunity to meet with Membership Chair Helen Horoky to update your membership and address any questions you may have.

 Certificates of Merit were also presented to four members in recognition of their various volunteer efforts to keep the Branch alive and thriving.
 Thank You and Congratulations to Dorothy Lundy, Melanie Pepper, Dave Smith and Gerry Bardy all pictured below.!

-Branch 60 was proud to host members of the 2022 Ruck to Remember campaign on July 31.
+Branch 60 was proud to host members of the 2022 Ruck to Remember campaign on July 31, 2022.
 The 900km ruck march along the Bruce Trail from Tobermory to Niagara-on-the-Lake is in support of a Legion program called "Operation Leave the Streets Behind" which aims to get and keep veterans off the streets.
 We served them dinner and breakfast and provided overnight accomodation.
 Plus, we presented them with a cheque for $10,000.
 Pictured are Ruck team members along with President Murray Sutherland (far right) and Vice Presidents John Mattocks (far left) and Dan Lauzon (lower left).
-More information on the Ruck is available HERE.
+A Legion produced video of the 2022 Ruck can be viewed HERE.